benjystanton/benjystanton.github.io/_drafts/2018-06-21-design-admin-meetings.md

 ### Good meetings are just conversations

 I moan about meetings a lot.
-But, they are (I've conceded) an essential part of working in a big organisation.
+But, they are an essential part of working in a big organisation.
 Good meetings are just conversations with your team and they need to happen regularly if you hope to do good work.

-Big proper stakeholder type meetings are important too, if you want to help nudge the organisation towards doing user-centred design (or whatever it is you champion).
+Big proper stakeholder type meetings are important too, if you want to help nudge the organisation towards doing user-centred design (or whatever you care about).

 ### Managing your calendar